 Linux Degree Programs

 Linux is an operating system for computers.
 You can find training programs in Linux or Linux/UNIX at the certificate and associate's degree levels.
 Get info on what you'd study in each of these programs.
 Review the requirements for earning certification through the Linux Professional Institute.
-Schools offering Database Administration degrees can also be found in these popular choices.
+Schools offering Computer Systems Administration degrees can also be found in these popular choices.

 What Will I Learn in a Linux Certificate Program?